-MPhil students are required to present and satisfactorily complete at least two (2) research seminars.
-Students are required to register for each research seminar in the relevant semester/academic year using the following code:
+MPhil candidates are required to present and satisfactorily complete at least two (2) research seminars.
+Candidates are required to register for each research seminar in the relevant semester/academic year using the following code:

-- 1. GRSM6101: Graduate Research Seminar I

-- 2. GRSM6102: Graduate Research Seminar II
+- 1. GRSM1601: Graduate Research Seminar I - 2.
+GRSM1602: Graduate Research Seminar II

-- 3. GRSM6103: Graduate Research Seminar III

 Seminar presentations will be assessed on a pass/fail basis.
-Students are required to attend a minimum of 75% of the weekly Staff/Graduate Seminar each semester.

-Full-time students are allowed to complete the MPhil Programme in two years.
+Full-time candidates are expected to complete the MPhil Programme in two academic years.